PaulSchiretz/pgl-backup/README.md

 > This project was born from the desire to create a hassle-free backup tool that is fast, reliable, and as simple as possible.
 It is built in a robust, best-practice way, avoiding fancy features that could compromise solidity.
 The goal is to provide everything you need for solid, performant, cross-platform backups—no more, no less.

 `pgl-backup` is a simple, powerful, and robust file backup utility written in Go.
 It is designed for creating versioned backups of local directories to another local or network-attached drive.
 It supports periodic snapshots, an efficient incremental mode with a flexible retention policy, and automatic compression.
+A core design goal is ensuring backups can be restored no matter what; by relying on standard file structures and open archive formats, your data remains fully accessible via native OS tools without needing `pgl-backup` installed.

 ## Table of Contents